 60% of of all human illness and disease can be attributed to stress (American Medical Association).
 Ever wonder what stress does to your body?
 Check out this infographic to learn what kind of impact stress can have on you!
 Link … Continue reading

 In this quick video, Dr Drew tells us how stress can negatively impact our bodies.
 He also gives us a few quick pointers that everyone can use to help cope with day-to-day stressful situations!

 Are you a student at the University of Guelph?
-Check out the new tab above, U of G Stress Resouces.
+Check out the new tab above : Stress Resources at U of Guelph.
 Here you will find a list of great campus resources to help you manage stress!

 Have a spare moment?
 Help us help you!
 Fill out the survey below so we can better understand where to help our loyal followers! http://fluidsurveys.com/surveys/practicum2013/headache-management/ Thank you for taking a moment out of your day for us!

 “Stress is like spice – in the right proportion it enhances the flavor of a dish.
 Too little produces a bland, dull meal.
 Too much may choke you.” ~ Donald Tubesing